E-O-Conchas/fragmentation/README.md

-## Output Data
-- Raster files indicating the fragmentation index and other metrics.

 ## Additional Notes
 - Ensure all software and libraries are correctly configured and installed.
 - Verify data integrity at each step.